-The objective of a study from the Department of Neurosurgery, University of California, San Francisco, Banner-University Medical Center Tucson, Arizona and Barrow Neurological Institute, Phoenix, was to evaluate the existing Spetzler-Martin AVM grading system (SM), Spetzler Ponce classification (SP), and Lawton-Young Grading System (LY) for cerebellar arteriovenous malformations (AVMs) and to propose a new grading system to estimate the risks associated with these lesions.
+The objective of a study from the Department of Neurosurgery, University of California, San Francisco, Banner-University Medical Center Tucson, Arizona and Barrow Neurological Institute, Phoenix, was to evaluate the existing Supplementary Spetzler-Martin AVM grading scale (SM), Spetzler Ponce classification (SP), and Lawton-Young Grading System (LY) for cerebellar arteriovenous malformations (AVMs) and to propose a new grading system to estimate the risks associated with these lesions.

-Data for patients with cerebellar AVMs treated microsurgically in two tertiary medical centers were retrospectively reviewed.
+Data for patients with cerebellar AVMs treated microsurgically in two tertiary care centers were retrospectively reviewed.
 Data from patients at institution 1 were collected from September 1999 to February 2013, and at institution 2 from October 2008 to October 2015.
 Patient outcomes were classified as favorable (modified Rankin Scale [mRS] score 0-2) or poor (mRS score 3-6) at the time of discharge.
 Using chi-square and logistic regression analysis, variables associated with poor outcomes were assigned risk points to design the proposed grading system.
 The proposed system included neurological status prior to treatment (poor, +2 points), emergency surgery (+1 point), age > 60 years (+1 point), and deep venous drainage (deep, +1 point).
 Risk point totals of 0-1 comprised grade 1, 2-3 grade 2, and 4-5 grade 3.

 A total of 125 cerebellar AVMs of 1328 brain AVMs were reviewed in 125 patients, 120 of which were treated microsurgically and included in the study.
 With our proposed grading system, we found poor outcomes differed significantly between each grade (p < 0.001), while with the SM, SP, and LY grading systems they did not (p = 0.22, p = 0.25, and p = 1, respectively).
 Logistic regression revealed grade 2 had 3.3 times the risk of experiencing a poor outcome (p = 0.008), while grade 3 had 9.9 times the risk (p < 0.001).
 The proposed grading system demonstrated a superior level of predictive accuracy (area under the receiver operating characteristic curve [AUROC] of 0.72) compared with the SM, SP, and LY grading systems (AUROC of 0.61, 0.57, and 0.51, respectively).